 Will I Be Able To Self-host A WordPress Site?

+Yes, you will be able to self-host a WordPress site.
 Most WAMP (Windows, Apache, MySQL, and PHP) software will allow you to install content management systems (CMS).

 While WordPress is by far the most popular CMS, you can also install others like Drupal and Joomla too.